-Happy hookers know the crochet terms to discuss patterns and stitches.
-There are hundreds of crochet stitches with different names.
-Try making a sampler if you want to learn some!
+Happy hookers know the crochet terms to discuss different types of patterns and stitches.

 You can find a design for anything in filet crochet.
 It's very simple to learn and to design your own patterns.